deepomicslab/crux/docs/data.md

 ```

 It's also possible to have a function that receives arguments and generates props dynamically.
-In the following example, the function `c` generates fill and stroke color for the rectangle based on a base color.
+In the following example, the function `c` generates fill and stroke colors for the rectangle based on a base color.

 ```js
 function c(baseColor) {